gitleolopes/python_projects/bigquery_cost_observability/README.md

 ### 📊 BigQuery Cost Observability

-A Python-based analytics project focused on analyzing BigQuery job data to understand data processing consumption, usage patterns, and query performance.
+A Python-based analytics project focused on analyzing BigQuery job data to understand cloud consumption, estimated costs, usage patterns, and query performance.

 #### 🎯 Overview

-The project analyzes BigQuery job-level data to identify consumption patterns across time, projects, and users, while also evaluating the relationship between processing volume and query execution time.
+The project analyzes BigQuery job-level data to identify cost patterns across time, projects, and users, while also evaluating the relationship between estimated processing costs and query execution time.

 The analysis was developed using Python and Pandas, with Matplotlib used for data visualization.